 Beliefs may receive their validation solely from within the domain of beliefs.
 Beliefs may be disconnected from empirical observation, which has obvious negative effects in terms of evolution and adaptation.
-The repeated observation that a particular belief or behaviour is associated with, say, low income or a particular harmful event does not lead to a revision of the belief, as many analyses of traditional beliefs and systems of interpretation of events have shown.
-For example, the observation of repeated events (say, repeated deaths) does not challenge given sets of beliefs (say, the belief that a vaccine is harmful, or a plot).
-If one is sick, for example, it is because of a curse, or if someone does sink in a river, it is because he is guilty-what Fudenberg and Levine (2006) coin as the 'Hammurabi game'.
-The 'true' (physical) causal chain may even be acknowledged, but is disconnected from other sets of beliefs-what evolutionary psychology has explained by the existence of different cognitive 'modules' applying to different domains of interaction with the environment.
+The repeated observation that a particular belief or behaviour is associated with, for example, a particular harmful event does not lead to a revision of the belief, as many analyses of traditional beliefs and systems of interpretation of events have shown.
+For example, the observation of, say, repeated deaths does not challenge given sets of beliefs (say, that vaccines are harmful13, or that if one is sick, it is because of a curse).
+If someone does sink in a river, it is because he is guilty, what Fudenberg and Levine (2006) coin as the 'Hammurabi game'.
+The 'true' (physical) causal chain may be acknowledged, but is disconnected from other sets of beliefs-what evolutionary psychology has explained by the existence of different cognitive 'modules' applying to different domains of interaction with the environment.
 Traditional beliefs persist, because causalities involve unobservable entities and are therefore non-falsifiable.

-Beliefs related to affiliation (e.g., ethnic and religious) or politics (e.g., maintained by populist leaders, or the 'voluntary servitude' coined by La Boetie) are good candidates for weakly revisable beliefs.
+Beliefs related to affiliation (e.g., ethnic and religious) or politics (e.g., the 'voluntary servitude' coined by La Boétie) are good candidates for weakly revisable beliefs.
 They indeed have an edge in the context of extreme poverty that is so recurrent in developing countries.
 They provide individuals with psychological gains and advantages for survival: for example, they provide life with a meaning; they enhance cooperation as they are collective beliefs and thus facilitate collective action, which is an important asset for the extreme poor who otherwise would not have this capacity.
 As Bowles has shown (2006), a definitional trait of the poor is that they are less able to achieve collective action than the rich.
 Moreover, norms that generate group affiliations have an edge because they typically mobilise emotions, which are efficient mechanisms for fixing particular beliefs in an individual's mind (Elster 1998, Damasio 1999).
 An important point is that whatever their function or 'truth', there is coalescence between the fact that a number of individuals adopt common beliefs and group membership: common norms create groups and groups create common norms.